 Nowadays, we try to set a specific time every time we want to discuss something serious.
 The discussion mostly happens during our leisure time, when we are both comfortable.
 That way we are relaxed and can put our thoughts on the discussion.

 Reaching an agreement between two individuals are hard, especially in LDRs where distance is involved.
-Hopefully, the tips I mentioned can help you in reaching a better understanding on how to discuss the common sticking points in your relationship.
+Hopefully, the tips I mentioned can help you in reaching a better understanding on how to discuss the tough conversations for long distance relationships.